rbaltrusch/batch/README.md

 ## Contributions

 Any contributions, such as additional features, bugfixes, or documentation are much appreciated.
-Contribution guidelines are specified [here](https://github.com/rbaltrusch/batch/blob/master/CONTRIBUTING.md)
+Contribution guidelines are specified in [CONTRIBUTING.md](https://github.com/rbaltrusch/batch/blob/master/CONTRIBUTING.md).

 ## License